Our Services to Those in Need

-These meals are open to everyone on Monday through Friday at 2 p.m. to 3:00 p.m.
-On Saturdays the meal is served at 11:30 a.m.
+These meals are open to everyone on Monday, Tuesday, Wednesday and Friday at 2 p.m. to 3:00 p.m.
+On Saturdays the meal is served at 11:30 a.m. to noon.
 The average number of meals served is 275 per day.
 Call extension 100 for more information

 At Easter, Thanksgiving, and Christmas a brunch is served at 8:30 a.m. with a wide variety of foods and desserts.

 The Clothing Room:

 This service provides much needed basic necessities to the homeless.
 We distribute toiletry items such as toothpaste, toothbrushes, soap, shampoo, and shaving products.
 We give out shirts, pants, shoes, socks, underwear, jackets, blankets, towels, and sleeping bags.
-The clothing room is open Mondays, Tuesdays, Wednesdays, and Fridays from 9 a.m. to 11:45 a.m., and from 12:45 to 1:45 p.m.
-Thursday hours are 9 a.m. to 11:45 a.m.
-The only requirement is that guests limit their receipt of items to once per month.
+The clothing room is open Mondays, Tuesdays, Wednesdays, and Fridays from 9 a.m. to 11:00 a.m., and from 12:30 to 1:30 p.m.
 We also offer a coat exchange.

 For support, please go across 2nd Street to the Clothing Room located at 614 Second St. SE, just across from the Center.
 Call extension 100 for more information.

 How You Can Help